-Herodotus was born during the course of the Persian He was a native of Halicarnassus, in Caria: lived during the middle of his life in Athens; and afterwards emigrated to Thurii, in Italy, where he wrote his history and died.
-He thus came in contact with the Persians. as well as with the state that had played the chief part in the defence of Greece.
+Herodotus was born during the course of the Persian wars.
+He was a native of Halicarnassus, in Caria; lived during the middle of his life in Athens; and afterwards emigrated to Thurii, in Italy, where he wrote his history and died.
+He thus came in contact with the Persians, as well as with the state that had played the chief part in the defence of Greece.
 The personal narratives of those who had fought in the war are the main source of his information.
 He is the prince of story-tellers, as well as the father of history.
 The charm of his style and the general trustworthiness of his record have received general recognition.
 The story of the Persian wars is not given in this book, but I would strongly urge those who desire a further knowledge of Greece to read Herodotus rather than any other author.
 Better than any one else he allows us to realise the variety and the charm of Hellenic life.
 "He has caught," says Mr. Myers, "the smile upon the face of Greece."
-There are many translations of Herodotus; that by Rawlinson (4 vols.) is the most readable; there is also an accurate if rather dull translation in one volume by Henry Cary (Bohn's Library).
+There are many translations of Herodotus, out of which I will select for mention Rawlinson's (in 4 vols.), with many notes and appendices; G. C. Macaulay's (in 2 vols.); and Henry Cary's (in 1 vol.).
+The first is, perhaps, the most interesting, both by reason of its style and comments; but the second corresponds more closely with the original; while Henry Cary's is a bald and accurate translation, in which most of the charm of the original disappears.

 Thucydides is a still greater name.
 He has written an account of nearly the whole course of the Peloponnesian war.
 As supplementary to the present volume the first book, which sketches the history of Greece between the Persian and the Peloponnesian wars, and the second, which contains the Funeral Oration of Pericles and the account of the plague and the death of Pericles, are perhaps the most important.
 He was a contemporary of the events that he relates, and himself a prominent actor in many of them.
-Born in Athens. he retired into exile during the course of the war, and, communicating freely with both sides in the great contest, was admirably qualified to write its history.
-His accuracy and truthfulness are undisputed. refrains, as a rule, from all direct comment on the events he describes, and confines himself exclusively to the political and military aspects of the period that he relates.
+Born in Athens, he retired into exile during the course of the war, and, communicating freely with both sides in the great contest, was admirably qualified to write its history.
+His accuracy and truthfulness are undisputed.
+He refrains, as a rule, from all direct comment on the events he describes, and confines himself exclusively to the political and military aspects of the period that he relates.
 And yet the ethical tone of the book and the insight it gives us into the character of Greek citylife are among its great recommendations.
 Less attractive than Herodotus, and, to one who wishes to gain a comprehensive view of ancient Greece, less valuable, Thucydides is in matters of fact more trustworthy, and to the student of politics and society of much greater importance.
-There are many translations: that by Professor Towett is far the most readable.
+There are many translations: that by Professor Jowett is far the most readable.